tribut/ttrss-videoframes/README.md

 ![Screenshot](http://i.imgur.com/MhccdQn.png)

 ## How does it work?
 This plugins allows the inclusion of iframes from the above listed sites without the *sandbox* attribute to enable flash videos.
-Additionally, the plugin will transform directly embedded videos (object/embed tags) from those site to iframes so they can be shown as well.
+Additionally, the plugin will transform directly embedded videos (object/embed tags) from those sites to iframes so they can be shown as well.

 If you do not trust one or more of these sites this plugin could be considered a *security risk*.
 It will force the iframe to be requested over https to avoid possible MITM scenarios however.